-Interestingly, THC (in the lab) disrupted the protein pile up that the breast cancer cells made.
+Initial in vitro studies involving THC explored how THC stops cancer cells from continuing to grow.
+This reduces tumor proliferation.
+Interestingly, THC (in the lab) disrupted the protein pile up of the breast cancer cells.
 It accomplished this by activating CB2 receptors, which then activated autophagy.
 This is a housekeeping mechanism programmed into cells that starts the process of recycling proteins and cellular bits before going into apoptosis (cell death).

 What Does This Mean For Breast Cancer Patients?

 So far, accumulating evidence points to the effectiveness of THC and CBD in HER2 and TNBC breast cancer cell lines.
 Studies in mouse models demonstrated that THC stops/slows tumor progression.
 New in vitro data has emerged, as described in this article, that UPR targeting could be an effective therapeutic strategy.
 Future investigations must prove that THC targeting of UPR in vivo stops breast cancer progression.